dmy/elm-doc-preview/README.md

 `1.0.0` by the `name` and `version` fields value.

 Also replace `8000` by the port used if you changed it.

-## How to generate static web pages of the documentation
-This is not supported by elm-doc-preview, you could use [ento/elm-doc](https://github.com/ento/elm-doc) instead.

 # Credits